Navratri day 1 (Shailaputri/Pārvatī)

-This beautify story with so many twists was actually told by Rishi Vishwamitra to Sri Ram during Treta:yuga.
+This beautiful story with so many twists was actually told by Rishi Vishwamitra to Sri Ram during Treta:yuga.

-This boy grew up to be a handsome and a magnificent worrier and was coroneted as the chief of the devata army, and then waged a war with Tarakasura.
-Great battle was fought that day among the devatas and the auras, and as predicted Kartikeya eliminated Tarakasura and stopped his evil rain of subjugation over various lokas.
+This boy grew up to be a handsome and magnificent worrier and was coroneted as the chief of the devata, and then waged a war with Tarakasura.
+A great battle was fought that day among the devatas and the auras, and as predicted Kartikeya eliminated Tarakasura and stopped his evil rain.
 All lokas rose in joy and celebrated their liberation in praise of Kartikeya.

 Prarthana of Devi Skandhamaatha:

 सुरासम्पूर्ण कलशं रुधिराप्लुतमेव च।